spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-entra-id.md

           - Browse to Properties, add your corporate email address
           - Add this account to the Entra ID Group `palette_tenant_admins`

-18. Change your Entra ID admin account with group membership.
-This is the account you used to create the **App** in Microsoft Entra ID.
-Add the following groups to this account, `palette_tenant_admins` and `k8s_cluster_admins`.
+18. Add your Entra ID admin account, the account you used to create the **App** in Microsoft Entra ID, to the following groups: `palette_tenant_admins` and `k8s_cluster_admins`.

 #### Configure Palette SSO

-19. At this point should have at least four Entra ID user objects, including the admin account used to access first access Entra ID.
+19. At this point, you should have at least four Entra ID user objects, including the admin account in Entra ID.
 Your Palette tenant will need information from Microsoft to complete the OIDC setup.
 Navigate back to the browser tab with Palette open.

 20. From the left **Main Menu** select **Users and Teams**.
 Next, choose **Teams** and then select **Create New Team**.

-21. Create four Palette teams with each team named after the **Entra ID Group ID*** you created in the previous steps.
+21. Create four Palette teams, with each team named after the **Entra ID Group ID*** you created in the previous steps.
 Use the table below as an example reference.

     | Palette Team Name is the Entra Group ID | Entra ID Group Name     |
     |-------------------|-------------------------------------------------|